gmvoit/ExpCGM/notebooks/DorukTestModified.md

 # Modified Doruk/Jazzmin Notebook

 These Python notebook cells present an implementation of the ExpCGM framework that relates a galactic atmosphere's radius to its mean specific energy, based on various assumptions about the atmosphere's pressure profile and the gravitational potential confining it.
-To obtain the notebook file, go to
+To obtain a notebook file containing all of the cells, go to ...

+Before executing the rest of the cells, you will want to import a few items:

 ```python
 import numpy as np